Oregon Public Employees Retirement System

-The Public Employees Retirement System (PERS) is the retirement and disability fund for public employees in the U.S. state of Oregon established in 1946.
-Employees of the state, school districts, and local governments are eligible for coverage.
-A health insurance plan for covered retirees was added to the program in 1987.
-The program is administered by a twelve-member board of trustees, appointed to three-year terms by the Governor subject to confirmation by the Senate, which also administers the Oregon Savings Growth Plan, a voluntary deferred compensation plan established in 1991.
+The Public Employees Retirement System (PERS) is the retirement and disability fund for public employees in the U.S. state of Oregon.
+Employees of the state's government, its school districts, and local governments are eligible for coverage.
+PERS was established in 1946, and a health insurance plan for covered retirees was added to the program in 1987.
+The program is administered by a twelve-member board of trustees, appointed to three-year terms by the Governor and subject to confirmation by the Senate.
+The board also administers the Oregon Savings Growth Plan, a voluntary deferred compensation plan established in 1991.

+As of 2024, the PERS program had 415,493 members, 166,136 of whom were retired.

+Agency

+The Oregon PERS agency has about 440 employees.
+Its executives include director Kevin Olineck; deputy director Yvette Elledge-Rhodes; Chief Information Officer Jordan Masanga; Chief Operations Officer Sam Paris; Jason Stanley as Chief Compliance, Audit, and Risk Officer; and Richard Horsford as Chief Financial Officer.

 Pension benefits

 Tier one

-Public employees hired before January 1, 1996 receive the system's most generous pension benefit.
+Public employees hired before January 1, 1996, receive the system's most generous pension benefit.
 Benefits under this program have been described as "expensive" and "overly generous," often entitling retired workers to lifetime monthly payments over 100% of their pre-retirement earnings.
-In 1979, the PERS governing board set as its goal that the system's benefits, when added to social security, shall replace 75-85% of pre-retirement earnings.
-Actual payments grew because of a program known as "money match," which guaranteed member account returns between 5% and 8%, without regard to greater market performance or the health of the economy.
-During the 1980s and 1990s, the governing board awarded account earnings in excess of 8%, placing little or no money in reserves for eventual market downturns in the 2000s.
+In 1979, the PERS governing board set as its goal that the system's benefits, when added to social security, shall replace 75–85% of pre-retirement earnings.
+Actual payments grew because of a program called "money match", which guaranteed member account returns between 5–8%, without regard to greater market performance or the health of the economy.
+During the 1980s and 1990s, the governing board awarded account earnings in excess of 8%, placing little or no money in reserves for eventual market downturns (such as the Great Recession) in the 2000s.
 Member accounts saw appreciable and consistent growth during this time, but underlying pension assets did not grow to cover the increased benefit guarantee.
-Career public employees who worked from 1970 to 2000 often were entitled to retirement income replacement rates over 130% of their pre-retirement earnings.
+Career public employees who worked from 1970 to 2000 often were entitled to retirement income replacement rates greater than 130% of their pre-retirement earnings.

 Tier two

-If hired between January 1, 1996 and August 28, 2003, a public employee is entitled to a somewhat reduced pension benefit as a result of changes passed by the Oregon Legislative Assembly in 1995.
+If hired between January 1, 1996, and August 28, 2003, a public employee is entitled to a somewhat reduced pension benefit as a result of changes passed by the Oregon Legislative Assembly in 1995.
 Member account (money match) returns are not guaranteed for Tier Two employees, and the age to qualify for general service full retirement is increased from 58 to 60 years.
-Tier Two employees are also not eligible for an Oregon state tax remedy, whereby Tier One employees can have a certain portion of state income tax reimbursed as an incremental increase to their pension benefit.
+Tier Two employees are also not eligible for an Oregon state tax remedy, whereas Tier One employees can have a certain portion of state income tax reimbursed as an incremental increase to their pension benefit.
 Benefits paid under this program are still considered generous and above average, normally offering income replacement rates far in excess of the PERS board's stated goal.